doctypehuman/rhcsa2020/DailyLog/Day4.md

 Text Editor used is __VIM__

 OK !
-Additions from the terminal is faster, more fun and you get to learn [GIT](https://git-scm.com)
+Additions from the terminal are faster, more fun and you get to learn [GIT](https://git-scm.com)

 This will make documentation much easier.

+Things that were covered today are
+- File manipulation using terminal